MSc Nursing (Adult) with NMC registration

-- You will be expected to complete two electronic portfolios to evidence how your past experiences are relevant to a career in nursing.
+- You will be expected to complete two electronic portfolios to evidence how your past experiences are relevant to a career in nursing; one practice portfolio to evidence your 450 hours of work experience, and one theory portfolio to evidence how your prior educational experience is relevant to nursing.

 - If English is not your first language you must have achieved at least level 7 in all four components of IELTS (listening, reading, writing and speaking).